Cortisol Resistance: Why You're Exhausted But Can't Relax

 It's one problem: your cortisol rhythm is broken.

-This may come as an absolute shock to you, but everyone is stressed as hell right now and they're getting their ass kicked.
+Everyone is stressed as hell right now and they're getting their ass kicked.

 Every person.
 Every appointment.
 Every conversation.